Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins are 26-14 in games they were favored on the moneyline (winning 65% of those games).
+- The Twins have won 26 of the 41 games they were the moneyline favorite this season (63.4%).

-- Minnesota has gone 3-3 (winning 50% of its games) when playing as moneyline favorites of -225 or shorter.
+- When it has played as moneyline favorites with odds of -250 or shorter, Minnesota has a 2-3 record (winning 40% of its games).

-- Based on this matchup's moneyline, the Twins' implied win probability is 69.2%.
+- The Twins have an implied moneyline win probability of 71.4% in this matchup.

-- Minnesota has played in 69 games with set over/under, and have combined with opponents to go over the total 29 times (29-35-5).
+- Minnesota has played in 70 games with an over/under set, and have combined with its opponents to go over the total 30 times (30-35-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!